diodelass/Teamech-Desktop/README.md

-the pad file should be generated using a secure random number generator, and at least twice as large as the product of your expected average data throughput and expected pad lifetime (for instance, if you plan to send 10 kilobytes of data per day, and want to replace the pad with a new one every year, days, then a pad file of around 6 megabytes will suffice).
+the pad file should be generated using a secure random number generator, and at least twice as large as the product of your expected average data throughput and expected pad lifetime (for instance, if you plan to send 10 kilobytes of data per day, and want to replace the pad with a new one every year, then a pad file of around 6 megabytes will suffice).
 There is no functional requirement to replace the pad file, but if your system operates in an area where having your traffic intercepted is likely, you should replace it at least this often.
 You should also replace the pad file for the system immediately in the event that you lose track of one or more of the devices on your network